realA10001986/Time-Circuits-Display/README.md

 "This Time Circuits Display has been meticulously reproduced to be as accurate as possible to the one seen in the Delorean Time Machine in the Back to the Future movies.
 The LED displays are custom made to the correct size for CircuitSetup.
 This includes the month 14 segment/3 character displays being closer together, and both the 7 & 14 segment displays being 0.6" high by 0.35" wide."

-**Changes to the original firmware (based on 2022-01 version):**
+During August of 2022, I have re-written almost the entire code.
+New features and changes include
-- Time keeping via NTP or stand-alone
+- Time keeping via NTP (network time) or stand-alone
 - "Present time" is always a clock (not stale), even after time travel
+- Correct clocking for years 1-9999, including leap years
 - Support for time zones and automatic DST (in NTP-mode only)
+- Option to make time travels persistent over reboots
+- Movie-accurate time travel times in "decorative mode" (automatic time cycling).
 - Alarm function
 - SD card support for custom audio files
 - Night mode (displays off or dimmed)
-- Return from Time Travel (hold "9" for 2 seconds)
+- "Return from Time Travel" (hold "9" for 2 seconds)
-- Keypad menu for adjusting various settings
+- Keypad menu for adjusting various settings and viewing IP address and WiFi status
+- Enhanced Config Portal for setup
 - More stable WiFi connections at startup
 - Configurable WiFi connection timeouts and retries
-- Network keypad menu to show the current IP address and WiFi status
 - 24-hour clock mode for non-Americans ;)
 - Optional power-up intro with sound
 - Optional sound on the hour
-- Enhanced time travel sequences
+- Enhanced time travel sequence
 - Optional external fake "power switch"; external time travel trigger
+- OTA-updates and built-in installer for default audio files
 - many bugfixes
 - etc